life0fun/growingtree/growingtree-app/README.md

           (evts/send-on :click (dc/sel (str "#" (render/get-id r p) " .destroy")) input-queue messages ))))

 ## Render DOM and app model deltas

-Render convert data model path [:todo :task] to browser DOM node.
+The push renderer creates an internal DOM structure that is useful for creating templates and mapping from the application tree(node path) to the actual browser's DOM.
+It does this by creating an internal DomRenderer, which is defined by the following methods ** get-id, get-parent-id, new-id!, delete-id!, on-destroy!, set-data!, drop-data! and get-data**.

+The idea is that these functions take a path from an application delta and map it to an object in the DOM.
 When creating render function, we say use render-config and browser DOM root is div id="content".

     `render-fn (push-render/renderer "content" render-config render/log-fn)`